bwl/harvester/docs/TERMINAL_EFFECTS.md

 4. **Layer in particle effects** and advanced graphics
 5. **Record with VHS** for documentation and showcasing

-This creates a terminal experience that rivals graphical games while maintaining the charm and accessibility of text-based interfaces.
+This creates a terminal experience that rivals graphical games while maintaining the charm and accessibility of text-based interfaces for Harvest of Stars.